Fallout (franchise): Postwar conditions

+Various raider gangs also formed, such as the Jackals, Vipers, and Khans, which originated from Vault 15, the same Vault that founded Shady Sands and the New California Republic.

 Influences

 Fallout satirizes the 1950s' and 1960s' fantasies of the United States' "post-nuclear-war-survival", thus draws from 1950s pulp magazine science fiction and superhero comic books, all rooted in Atomic Age optimism of a nuclear-powered future, though gone terribly awry by the time the events of the game take place.
 The technology is retro-futuristic, with various Raygun Gothic machines such as laser weaponry and boxy Forbidden Planet-style robots.
 Computers use vacuum tubes instead of transistors (of which only a few exist), the architecture of ruined buildings feature Art Deco, Streamline Moderne, and Googie designs, direct-energy weapons resemble those used by Flash Gordon, and what few vehicles remain in the world are all 1950s-styled.
 Fallouts other production designs, such as menu interfaces, are similarly designed to resemble advertisements and toys of the Atomic Age.
 Advertising in the game, such as billboards and brochures, has a distinct 1950s motif and feel.
-The lack of retro-stylization was a common reason for criticism in spin-off games, as well as the inclusion of modern features in weapons and other models.
+The lack of retro stylization was a common source of criticism in spin-off games, as was the inclusion of modern features in weapons and other models.

 A major influence was A Boy and His Dog, where the main character Vic and his dog Blood scavenge the desert of the Southwestern United States, stealing for a living and evading bands of marauders, berserk androids, and mutants.
 It "inspired Fallout on many levels, from underground communities of survivors to glowing mutants."
 Other film influences include the Mad Max series, with its depiction of a post-apocalyptic wasteland.
 In the first game, one of the first available armors is a one-sleeved leather jacket that resembles the jacket worn in Mad Max 2.